 What changes will you see?

-Other than the change in provider, you should not see any other change in the service BJA dedicated staff member, Marina Daine will still receive the final DBS result in the usual way and deal with it accordingly by recording the result on the CRM system on your behalf or dealing with a positive result in the appropriate manner.
+Other than the change in provider, you should not see any other change in the service BJA dedicated staff member will still receive the final DBS result in the usual way and deal with it accordingly by recording the result on the CRM system on your behalf or dealing with a positive result in the appropriate manner.

 To help you with your application, please find attached guidance on ‘how to get started’ together with a full ‘applicants guide’: